benjdewantara/benjdewantara.github.io/_posts/2017-06-05-arch-linux-installation-steps.md

 5. [Post-installation](#post-installation)
 6. [My own summary](#my-own-summary)

 I thought I should expand and add more notes to it to suit my machine (and my future machines, amen to that).
+A learning experience like this can always be generalized to future learning experiences anyway.

 References:
 - [ArchWiki](https://wiki.archlinux.org/)